jywebs/GitHub_interview/Preso/presenter_notes.md

 **Additional talking points:**

-- **Invite discussion:** - I’d love to hear your thoughts—how do you see AI fitting into your own workflows, and where do you think it could remove friction for your teams?
+- **Invite discussion:** - I’d love to hear your thoughts — how do you see AI fitting into your own workflows, and where do you think it could remove friction for your teams?

+**THANK YOU** and I invite a lively discussion.

 ---